Applications to the IBB PhD Programme

 3- Letters of reference (20%)

-Candidates that ranked 8/10 and above will be selected for and interview in the second round.
+Candidates that ranked 8/10 and above will be selected for an interview that represents the second round of selection.

-Interviews will be conducted in English by a panel of four PIs from the IGC and the Programme Director.
+Interviews will be conducted in English by two panels of three PIs from the IGC and the Programme Director.

-In the second round, selected interview candidates will be assessed as follows:
+In the second round, interviewed candidates will be assessed as follows:

 Communication of Results

-Evaluation results are sent by e-mail.
+Evaluation and final selection results are sent by e-mail.
 Applicants have a period of 10 working days to contest the decision.

 After completing successfully, the course work, IBB students are given up to five weeks to conceive their thesis proposal and find one or more group leaders who will host and supervise them.
 Each student is assisted in this vital choice by the PhD Programme Director and a Thesis Committee, composed of two IGC scientists.